SowmyaVenky/AzureSynapseExperiments/SparkExamples/README.md

   <img src="../images/Storage_Acct_With_Private_Endpoints.png" title="Sample Architecure">
 </p>

-* I also downloaded the Azure Storage EXplorer tool and installed it on the VM.
+* I also downloaded the Azure Storage Explorer tool and installed it on the VM.
 I can't hit the storage account anymore from my personal computer because the firewall blocks access to it.
 I opened the explorer tool, logged into the subscription and loaded the storage accounts.
 Once I try to load the blob containers inside the storage account, I get an authorization error.
 It clearly says in the error that the storage account firewall is not allowing the connection to happen for data related operations.
 The control operations are just fine.
 <p align="center">
   <img src="../images/explorer_error_with_disabled_setting.png" title="Sample Architecure">
 </p>